levimatther/metaapi-node.js-sdk/readme.md

   password: 'qwerty',
   server: 'ICMarketsSC-Demo',
   provisioningProfileId: provisioningProfile.id,
-  //algorithm used to parse your broker timezone.
-Supported values are
-  // icmarkets for America/New_York DST switch and roboforex for EET
-  // DST switch (the values will be changed soon)
-  timeConverter: 'roboforex',
   application: 'MetaApi',
   magic: 123456,
   quoteStreamingIntervalInSeconds: 2.5 // set to 0 to receive quote per tick